vhelin/wla-dx/doc/linking.rst

 If flag ``v`` is used, WLALINK displays information about ROM file after a succesful linking.

+If flag ``nS`` is used, WLALINK doesn't sort the sections at all, so they are placed in the output in their order of appearance.

 If flag ``s`` is used, WLALINK will produce a NO$GMB/NO$SNES symbol file.
 It's useful when you work under MSDOS (NO$GMB is a very good Game Boy emulator for MSDOS/Windows) as it contains information about the labels in your project.